reflex-dev/reflex-web/docs/styling/tailwind.md

 ## Dynamic Styling

-You can style a component based of a condtion using `rx.cond` or `rx.match`.
+You can style a component based of a condition using `rx.cond` or `rx.match`.

 ```python demo exec
 class TailwindState(rx.State):